 The Foolproof Guide to Rebuilding Your Internal Marketing Efforts

 Finding time to invest in your company’s internal marketing isn’t easy.
-Even organizations with full-time marketers often struggle to significantly grow their online presence through their internal marketing efforts, as campaigns often become stale, and building and implementing new marketing campaigns can be a time-intensive process.
+Even organizations with full-time marketers often struggle to significantly grow their online presence through their internal marketing efforts, as campaigns often become stale, and building and implementing new marketing plans can be a time-intensive process.

 Fortunately, there is a better way to do internal marketing – to repeat what does work and fix what doesn’t.